fusioncharts/dev_centre_docs/getting-started/jquery/special-events-using-jquery.md

 ---
 title: Special Events using Jquery | FusionCharts
-description: Experience the thrill of dragging columns and instantly seeing modified values with our Jquery-fusioncharts component.
-Engage with our blog for understanding.
+description: Special Events using Jquery in jQuery with FusionCharts.
+Streamline data visualization in your web projects.
+Check out our website for more info.
 heading: Special Events using Jquery
 ---